Where to Stay in Cordoba, Spain: Best Areas & Neighborhoods

 Best places to stay in Cordoba Centro:

-budget ($): Hotel Córdoba Centro This 3-star hotel is located within a short walk from Mezquita de Cordoba, Plaza de las Tendillas, as well as Cordoba’s train and bus stations.
+budget ($): Hotel C贸rdoba Centro This 3-star hotel is located within a short walk from Mezquita de Cordoba, Plaza de las Tendillas, as well as Cordoba’s train and bus stations.
 Its location offers easy access to the main shopping and entertainment area of the city.

-🔍FIND BEST HOTELS IN CENTRO
+馃攳FIND BEST HOTELS IN CENTRO

+Cordoba train station is the busiest train terminal in the city, AVE RENFE train station.
 With trains arriving every hour from across the continent, it makes a fabulous choice for anyone arriving or leaving by train.
-Seville is just 45 minutes away by train.
-There is train to Málaga, Granada, Madrid, Barcelona, Huelva, and Algeciras.

 Inside the station complex, you will find a large comercial gallery, car hire agents, tourist offices, photo booth, and newsagents.